smc13/takeaway/README.md

 # Takeaway

 ## Overview
-A version of [Tightens Takeout](https://github.com/tightn/takeout) built using Golang.
+A version of [Tightens Takeout](https://github.com/tighten/takeout) built using Golang.

 ## Why build this?
-Tightns version is built using PHP and requires PHP to be installed on the machine.
+Tightens version is built using PHP and requires PHP to be installed on the machine.
 It can also be a bit slow to startup.

 A Golang based version can be compiled into native code so it doesn't require anything else to be installed on the machine and the startup time is greatly reduced.